tyljporter/typo.github.io/_pages/completed.md

   * Visual analytics using Tableau.

 ## Data Programming in Python
 * Introduction to programming and analysis with Python.
-Technology used: Project Jupyter.
+* Technology used: Project Jupyter.
 * Completed the following objectives:
   * Introduction to Python and Jupyter Notebooks.
   * Data Manipulation and Analysis with Pandas.
   * Data Visualization with matplotlib, seaborn, and plotly.
   * Machine learning with Scikit-Learn, NLTK, NumPy, and SciPy.
+* Completed group project that utilized user data output from Spotify to perform attribute analysis along with a classification model to predict whether or not a user would 'favorite' a particular song.

 ## Data Science
 * Basics of data science, particularly data mining, as applied to business problems.
 Processing of raw data into intelligent decisions and algorithms that are commonly used to build predictive models.
-Technology used: Orange Data Mining.
+* Technology used: Orange Data Mining.
 * Completed the following objectives:
   * Understand the knowledge discovery process.
   * Master the details of various supervised and unsupervised machine learning algorithms including, but now limited to: logistic regression, neural networks, support vector machines, random forests, k-Means, and hierarchical clustering.